 - Increased efficiency in the fraud investigation unit, with a reduction of false positives: Danske Bank has experienced an immediate 20-40% reduction in fraud false positives, which will be further reduced in the future.
 Danske Bank usually experienced thousands of false positives every day.
 That equates to people, time and money as investigative teams must examine the transactions and eventually call the customers to verify.

-- Millions of money saved, benefitting the company’s bottom line: A 30-40% improvement in the detection of fraud (which will also be further improved over time), has a big monetary savings impact.
+- Poised to save millions, benefitting the company’s bottom line: A 30-40% improvement in the detection of fraud (which will also be further improved over time), has a big monetary savings impact.
 Fraud attacks affect both the bank customers and finance.
 An improvement in the fraud detection is beneficial to the bank bottom line, but also increases the customer satisfaction.

 - Increased response time with the Danske Bank AI real-time framework: Danske Bank now has a real-time engine that scores the transaction and provides immediately actionable insight, capable of handling many million transactions per year.
 The engine works in real-time, giving responses to transactions within 300 milliseconds.
 The framework has solved the first use case – fraud detection – and it is an asset for the future: It is designed to support further solutions for Danske Bank business units.